 University stationery list

 This largely depends on your major.
 You might need additional uni essentials stationery like rulers, different-coloured pens and others.

 The following are your basic stationery:

-- Highlighter markers – Highlight important paragraphs from your notes.
-You can also tick off, everything that you packed already according to the “University Checklist”.
+Highlighter markers – Highlight important paragraphs from your notes.
+You can also tick off everything that you have packed already according to the “University Checklist”.